Jobs Career Advice Post Job

 30. Describe a time when you automated a task or process.

-Questions on Problem-Solving & Critical Thinking
+Business Analyst Questions and Answers on Problem-Solving & Critical Thinking

 31. Can you describe a complex problem you solved in your role as a business analyst?